 If you’re experiencing one or more of these symptoms, it’s likely that you have a root canal system infection.
 The first step in treating the infection?
 Schedule an appointment with your dentist.
 The longer you put off seeking medical advice from a dental professional, the worse your tooth may get!

 Do You Need a Root Canal?

 Once diagnosed with an infected root canal system, there are essentially three treatment options that your dentist or endodontist may present you with.

 The roots of standard endodontic treatment date back to 1838.** During standard root canal treatment (RCT), files and treatment fluids are used to remove the infected tissue from the root canal system.

-- Benefit: The most common form of root canal therapy and likely provided by a root canal specialist in your area.
+- Benefit: This is the most common form of root canal therapy and is likely provided by a root canal specialist in your area.